Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/index.rst

 What is PrimAITE?
 ------------------------

-PrimAITE (Primary-level AI Training Environment) is a simulation environment for training AI under the ARCD programme​.
+PrimAITE (Primary-level AI Training Environment) is a simulation environment for training AI under the ARCD programme.
 It incorporates the functionality required of a Primary-level environment, as specified in the Dstl ARCD Training Environment Matrix document:​

 * The ability to model a relevant platform / system context;
 * The ability to model key characteristics of a platform / system by representing connections, IP addresses, ports, traffic loading, operating systems, file system, services and processes;
 * Operates at machine-speed to enable fast training cycles.

 PrimAITE aims to evolve into an ARCD environment that could be used as the follow-on from Reception level approaches (e.g. YAWNING TITAN), and help bridge the Sim-to-Real gap into Secondary level environments (e.g. IMAGINARY YAK)​.